tomiproyectx/CS1.6GG/README.md

 Then the same script executes a SQLite query that takes care of cleaning (transforming) the raw data already ingested into the database and inserting it into a new table: [INSERT INTO cur_gg_teamplay_players.sql](https://github.com/tomiproyectx/CS1.6GG/blob/main/INSERT%20INTO%20cur_gg_teamplay_players.sql)

-This sql query has a logic applied so that only new items are inserted in this new table, thus avoiding ingesting repetitive data from players who have not played the previous day or in previous days.
+This SQL query has a logic applied so that only new items are inserted in this new table, thus avoiding ingesting repetitive data from players who have not played the previous day or in previous days.
 Sample of transformed data:

 ![image](https://github.com/tomiproyectx/CS1.6GG/assets/102128738/89a0e7c6-8643-4a1f-9265-7e485bd9db44)